GenerateNU/chatbot/README.md

-# Genny - Generate Chatbot
+# Genny - Generate Slack Chatbot
 ### Operations - Data Solutions - Internal Insights
 ### Spring 2025
 ### Chigo Ike, Matthew Li, Kaydence Lin
+### ADD ANY RESOURCES OR LINKS YOU REFERENCED
 The purpose of the chatbot is to streamline the process of gathering organization wide information for answering internal questions in real-time.
 This documentation is for internal Generate members who may implement or work on the chatbot in the future.
-Knowledge of Python, APIs, LLM, Hugging Face, and Digital Ocean may be useful to understand this documentation.
+Knowledge of Python, Slack APIs, LLM, Hugging Face, and Digital Ocean may be useful to understand this documentation.

-## Setup - matthew
+## Setup - Matthew
+### app.py

 ### Slack
 1. Create a Slack App at https://api.slack.com/apps
    - Enable Socket Mode
    - Add bot token scopes: `chat:write`, `app_mentions:read`, `channels:history`, `im:history`
    - Install the app to your workspace

-2. Set up your environment:
-xyz
+### Environment
+- libraries needed
+pip install RecursiveCharacterTextSplitter SentenceTransformer numpy faiss-cpu torch xyz

 ### DigitalOcean